-This scrumptious gooey family-style mozzarella cheesesteak stromboli makes the perfect budget friendly meal.
+This scrumptious gooey family-style Mozzarella Cheesesteak Stromboli makes the perfect budget friendly meal.
 Filled with grilled steak, peppers and onion, it's perfect for stretching leftover grilled steak into another meal.
-Save money and time and feed a family of 4 in about 30 minutes.
+Save money and time and feed a family of four a stromboli feast in 30 minutes.

 We’re all mindful of how we spend money these days, especially with a hungry family to feed.
-Because of this, I find it helpful when grilling to prepare more than we need for our meal, so we can have a “Round 2″ meal another day.
-Not only does it save money, but precious family time as well.
+Because of this, I find it helpful when grilling any variety of meats to prepare more than we need for our meal, so we can have a “round 2″ meal another day.
+Not only does it save money but, precious family time as well.
 Grilled sirloin can easily be repurposed into a completely different meal.
 Roll it up in pizza dough, then top with crisp cooked bell peppers and onions, and of course, gooey mozzarella cheese.
 While the stromboli bakes, toss together a salad filled with your choice of leafy greens and fresh crispy vegetables and you can have a perfect pairing on the table in around 30 minutes.